-Microsoft Azure is an open, flexible and an enterprise-grade cloud offering of a computing platform for various ranges of customers.
+Microsoft Azure is an open, flexible and enterprise-grade cloud offering of a computing platform for various ranges of customers.
 It is a growing collection of cloud services for building, deploying and testing your applications.
 It also provides you with the freedom to build and deploy your applications wherever you want on the Azure cloud for your usage.

 Before understanding what Azure Functions are, we will try to clear the confusion around the terms that frequently roundabout in the Cloud space which aren’t that cloudy though.